NiklavsM/Gizmoball/docs/preliminarydesign/preliminarydesign.md

 3. The ball is placed in the right bottom corner of the absorber.

-4. The properties panel shows up and user can adjust the velocity[^4] by dragging a slider.
+4. The properties panel shows up and user can adjust the velocity by dragging a slider.

 **Postcondition:** A new ball is now added to the playing area.